 For the Best Sriracha, Look Beyond That Famous Bottle

-Before Sriracha was found on counters in every restaurant, lined up in the Trader Joe’s sauce aisle, stacked within pantries across America, blended into a creamy and unholy mixture from Heinz called mayoracha, legend has it that the vibrant red sauce was actually quietly created in a seaside town southeast of Bangkok -- a town called Si Racha.
+Before Sriracha was found on counters in every restaurant, lined up in the Trader Joe’s sauce aisle, stacked within pantries across America, and blended into a creamy and unholy mixture from Heinz called "mayoracha," legend has it that the vibrant red sauce was actually quietly created in a seaside town southeast of Bangkok—a town called Si Racha.

 Huy Fong’s version, the kind that has risen with exponential popularity in the US since its creation by Vietnamese-American, David Tran, has a thicker, ketchup-like consistency.
-Surasmith hypothesized that this is, “probably why it comes in squeeze bottles instead of glass,” unlike the Thai variations.
-Additionally, the flavor is sharper -- the heat is forward and overpowering, with more subdued garlic and vinegar notes.
+Surasmith hypothesizes that this is, “probably why it comes in squeeze bottles instead of glass,” unlike the Thai variations.
+Additionally, the flavor is sharper—the heat is forward and overpowering, with more subdued garlic and vinegar notes.

 "The underlying issue is why sauces are even called sriracha in the first place."

-For Punyarathabandhu, the underlying issue that surrounds conversations about sriracha is why sauces -- some of which taste vastly different from the original version -- are even called sriracha in the first place.
-“The agenda behind all of it is the marketing; the community of manufacturers are taking advantage of the popularity of sriracha.”
+For Punyarathabandhu, the underlying issue that surrounds conversations about sriracha is why sauces—some of which taste vastly different from the original version—are even called sriracha in the first place.
+“The agenda behind all of it is the marketing; the community of manufacturers are taking advantage of the popularity of sriracha,” she explains.
 Because of this, we see srirachas made from beets, srirachas that tout organic ingredients, and srirachas that are watered down.
 Are they even a reflection of sriracha?

 “I feel like if people want to make their own versions and variations on this awesome hot sauce, go for it!
-But if you're selling it, especially if you're a big corporation, I hope you think very carefully about why you're calling it ‘sriracha’ -- and it should be because you're trying to nail down this specific sauce in honor of the originals, and not just because you're marketing a trend or selling the cultural cachet of an exoticized name,” Surasmith added.
+But if you're selling it, especially if you're a big corporation, I hope you think very carefully about why you're calling it ‘sriracha’—and it should be because you're trying to nail down this specific sauce in honor of the originals, and not just because you're marketing a trend or selling the cultural cachet of an exoticized name,” Surasmith adds.

-Yellowbird Sauces, a small-batch hot sauce company that got their start making a zesty habanero flavored sauce, carries two versions of sriracha -- one sweetened with dates and raisins, the other infused with agave.
-“The addition of agave nectar and a fresh squeeze of lime and tangerine juice is how we added our Texas twist to the traditional sriracha,” Yellowbird’s co-founder, George Milton, revealed.
-What he means by traditional sriracha -- the original Thai version of Huy Fong’s -- is unclear, though Milton did refer to his version of organic sriracha as sriracha in its “ultimate form.”
+Yellowbird Sauces, a small-batch hot sauce company that got their start making a zesty habanero flavored sauce, carries two versions of sriracha—one sweetened with dates and raisins, the other infused with agave.
+“The addition of agave nectar and a fresh squeeze of lime and tangerine juice is how we added our Texas twist to the traditional sriracha,” Yellowbird’s co-founder, George Milton, explains.
+What he means by traditional sriracha—the original Thai version or Huy Fong’s—is unclear, though Milton did refer to his version of organic sriracha as sriracha in its “ultimate form.”
 However, Milton also acknowledged that their version isn’t intended to replace any others.
 “We don’t expect to put the original rooster sauce maker out of business, but we are happy to offer a top shelf option for people who prioritize clean ingredients.”

 “Nobody is saying that there’s only one way to make the same sauce.”